 How Long Class-Action Lawsuit Runs?

-Every class-action lawsuit is unique and complicated, given the enormity of the complaint.
+Every class action lawsuit California is unique and complicated, given the enormity of the complaint.
 From a few months, 3-5 years or maybe more, you must be prepared for the long ordeal if your claims are counter- appealed.
 Most often, such lawsuits are settled out of court to prevent all the litigation fee and inconvenience to members.

 Remember, the class-action lawsuit against the infamous Exxon Valdez oil spill went on for 26 years in a federal district court in downtown Anchorage.
 Going for out of court settlements protects the company from facing public embarrassment if the corporate misconducts or malpractices are revealed.